 Sorting with mosaic methods

 Some of the sort methods are particularly suited for having your collection of imagery be just a collection of imagery.
 You don't need to do any analysis; you just need to have it in some kind of logical order.
-In this case, North-West and None methods are good options.
+In this case, the North-West and None methods are good options.
 Whenever there is overlap, choosing the North-West method resolves it by choosing the layer closest to the northwest corner of the boundary.
 The None method orders the images in the same order as the attribute table.

 Resolving overlapping pixels

 You can also work on the pixel level.
 There are different averaging and statistical approaches that you can take.
-The Minimum and Maximum take the lowest and highest valued pixel, respectively, of all the overlapping layers.
+The Minimum and Maximum operators take the lowest and highest valued pixel, respectively, of all the overlapping layers.
 Using this option means that you have no guarantee of looking at the pixels of just one image in the overlapping area but rather a combination of potential layers.

-Additionally, you have Blend and Mean, which average the values of the pixels in question.
+Other options are Blend and Mean, which average the values of the pixels in question.
 While Mean is the standard averaging technique, Blend works by giving more weight to pixels closer to neighboring images to produce a smoother image.
 Using either of these operators means that you may not be looking at pixel values from any of your layers.

-Finally, you have the Sum operator, which adds the values of all the overlapping pixels.
+The last option is the Sum operator, which adds the values of all the overlapping pixels.
 If you assume that most pixel values are relatively close to one another for each layer, this technique can be useful to visualize where you have the most layers.

 Compressing your imagery

-- LERC is recommended for data with a large pixel depth, such as float, 32-bit, 16-bit, or 12-bit data.
+- LERC—Recommended for data with a large pixel depth, such as float, 32-bit, 16-bit, and 12-bit data.
 With this method, the quality value represents the maximum error value that is applicable per pixel (not an average for the image).
 This value is specified in the units of the mosaic dataset.
 For example, if the error is 10 centimeters and the mosaic dataset is in meters, enter 0.1.
 LERC compresses better (5 to 10 times) and faster (5 to 10 times) than LZ77 for float data and is better with integer data.
 With integer data and an error limit of 0.99 or less, LERC behaves as a lossless compression method.

-Visualizing the layers associated with an image service
+Visualizing the information layers

 Exporting and downloading data

 The downloading capability is controlled by the administrator of the image service; therefore, not all image services allow you to download the source files.
 You can choose the desired source files using the attribute table or one of the selection tools.
 The source files may include raster datasets, LAS files, or LAS datasets.
 Once selected, any additional associated files will be included, such as metadata files or projection files.
 From the Select drop-down menu on the Data tab, you can draw your area of interest, make a selection based on an attribute, or select only the visible rasters.
-If you only want to download the source rasters, select Deselect Overviews from the Operations button.
+If you only want to download the source rasters, select Deselect Overviews from the Operations button .
 These options are also available from the layer's context menu in the Contents pane.
 When your selection is ready, use the Download Rasters button to proceed.

 - Optionally, you can choose to clip the data based on the extent of the data frame or any of the layers in the Contents pane.

-- Use the Convert Raster checkbox to set the parameters for how the output is saved, including the file format and compression method.
+- Use the Convert Raster check box to set the parameters for how the output is saved, including the file format and compression method.